 The software has been shown millions of images of the items that its robots might come across as they separate recyclables from landfill, which means it can even tell you how many of the coffee cups are Starbucks, with an accuracy rate of 99%.

-The AMP system is currently being deployed in North America, Asia and Europe, with its most recent installation at a facility in Spain.
+The AMP system is currently being deployed in North America, Asia and Europe, with its most recent installations in the UK and Ireland.
 In 2020, the company received recognition from Fortune’s Impact 20, Forbes’ AI 50 and Fast Company’s World’s Most Innovative Companies.
 In that one year alone, AMP identified and sorted their one billionth piece of material over a 12-month period, representing a meaningful environmental metric in the reduction of greenhouse gas emissions by approximately half a million metric tonnes.

-In 2020 AMP, also introduced a lease programme to make AI and robotics more attainable than ever, offering the benefits of automated sorting without the capital expense, and closed their largest deal to date with Waste Connections solid waste services to deploy 24 AI-guided robotics systems across multiple locations in the US.
+In 2020 AMP, also introduced a lease programme to make AI and robotics more attainable than ever, offering the benefits of automated sorting without the capital expense, and closed a large deal with Waste Connections solid waste services to deploy 24 AI-guided robotics systems across multiple locations in the US.

 Demand for AMP’s AI and robotics technology has hugely accelerated recently as they saw a significant increase in orders and interest in deploying its technology on a larger scale.
 Since the onset of COVID-19, businesses have been turning to automation to keep employees safe amid social distancing requirements and navigate ongoing labour shortages.
 One solution: Let robots do the job.

-Today we also seeing coffee pod sales swell as consumers stay home.
-This creates more material that can become new packaging.
+The pandemic has also seen coffee pod sales swell as consumers stayed home.
+This created more material that can become new packaging.
 “Our technology can recognise and recover material as small as a bottlecap and as unique as a Keurig Dr Pepper coffee pod from complex material streams so that these materials may serve another productive life in the economy,” Matanya says.